Field Note 03 Cognitive Bias Book: Chapter 9

 Confirmation bias is the tendency to search for, interpret, and recall information in ways that confirm existing beliefs.
 It operates before, during, and after a decision: shaping what evidence you seek, how you read ambiguous data, and what you remember later.
 In decisions, it typically means the conclusion is formed early and the "research" that follows is unconsciously curated to support it.
-First documented by Peter Wason in the 1960s, it remains one of the most studied and costly errors in human judgment.
+First documented by Peter Wason in the 1960s, it remains one of the most studied and costly errors in human judgment — and one that is surprisingly hard to detect confirmation bias in your own reasoning without a structured process.

 Where this came from